Why "Sea of Insanity"?

 Ophelia's a blonde, right?

 Okay, this is kind of a weird question, but I've been asked it enough to put it here.
-Ophelia's actually one of the few characters who is not blonde.
-Her hair is light brown.
-Transcend the stereotypes, people!
-(For the record, the characters who are blond are Calliope, Gil, Chas, and Apollo.
-Also, as far as the Greek crowd is concerned, blond is a hair-color I reserve for gods.)
+Ophelia happens to be a brunette.
+(Additionally, as far as the Greek crowd is concerned, blond is a hair-color I typically reserve for gods -- it's a detail often found in myths.)

 Where does "Ophelia" come from?
 Does it have any relevance to Hamlet?